unionlabs/goblinbook/src/light-clients/ethereum.md

     sync_committee_signature: BLSSignature
 ```

-The `sync_committee_bits` indicate which members voted (not all need to vote), and the `sync_committee_signature` is a BLS signature of the members references in the bit vector.
+The `sync_committee_bits` indicate which members voted (not all need to vote), and the `sync_committee_signature` is a BLS signature of the members referenced in the bit vector.

 BLS signatures (Boneh-Lynn-Shacham) are a type of cryptographic signature scheme that allows multiple signatures to be aggregated into a single signature.
 This makes them space and compute efficient (you can aggregate hundreds of signatures into one).
 Just as we aggregate signatures, we can aggregate public keys as well, such that the aggregate public key can verify the aggregated signature.